 The Art of Expression: In this arts-related workshop, you’ll be paired an adult in our programs to create all types of projects.
 These workshops allow people to express themselves creatively, helping them to realize new strengths and develop a greater sense of dignity and independence.

 Curb Appeal Club: Help beautify PathWays residences and facilities.
-Volunteer groups spend a few hours to a full day helping to clean and plant gardens, paint murals or assist with special renovation projects.
+Volunteer groups spend a few hours to a full day helping to clean and plant gardens, paint murals, or assist with special renovation projects.

-Hobbies & Recreation: Work as part of a group with people supported by PathWays who attend our Recreation Programs.
-Volunteers can help people by assisting with different sports activities, yoga, fitness, cooking, arts, drama, photography, creative writing and any special area of interest that you might want to share with others.
+Hobbies & Recreation: Work as part of a group with individuals who attend our Recreation Programs.
+Volunteers can help people by assisting with different sports activities, yoga, fitness, cooking, arts, drama, photography, creative writing, or any special area of interest that you might want to share with others.
 You can volunteer for a full or half day.